NeilHobbs/polyres/README.md

 ## Incorporating polygenic resistance into Insecticide Resistance Management

 ## Description
 **polyres** enables the user to incorporate poygenic insecticide resistance (and the associated resistance intensity) into insecticide resistance models.
 This is achieved through converting bioassay survival (eg. from CDC Bottle Bioassays or WHO Cylinders) to a resistance intensity score using the Hill variant of the Michaelis-Menten equation.
+This package is developed based around the *Anopheles gambiae* mosquito.

 ## Getting Started